 Under the Proposed Action, the proposed solar facility may be constructed with direct impacts to certain types of wildlife habitat.
-Approximately 434 acres of forest habitat may be cleared in order to develop the proposed solar facility.
+Approximately 434 acres of forest habitat would be cleared in order to develop the proposed solar facility.
 The areas along the northern, eastern, and southwestern boundaries of the Project Site are relatively undisturbed, mature forests.
-Within the agricultural areas, the forest generally occurs in linear patches along field borders or streams and in small patches, which contain more nonnative species.
+Within the agricultural areas, the forest generally occurs in linear strips along field borders or streams and in small patches, which contain more nonnative species.
 The removal of forested habitat from the site would have direct and indirect effects on common wildlife species that utilize wooded habitat on the site.
 This would result in the temporary to long-term displacement of any wildlife (primarily common native or naturalized species) using the area.
-Direct effects to some individuals may occur if those individuals are immobile during the time of vegetation removal (i.e. pups, nestlings, eggs, larvae, etc.).
+Direct effects to some individuals may occur if those individuals are immobile during the time of vegetation removal (i.e., hibernating, pups, nestlings, eggs, larvae).
+Most of the forest proposed for removal (approximately 392 acres) would be removed in winter months when most common species of wildlife are not breeding/nesting.
+Those individuals not in hibernation are expected to flee when disturbed.